Diokuz/affected-files/readme.md

 `options.superleaves` (optional) – an array of glob patterns of files, which considered as superleaves.
 That means, every js/ts files in your repo is dependent from every superleaf.
 For example, you need to build full storybook every time you have changed something in `./.storybook`.
 Then just use `getAffected(pattern, { superleaves: '.storybook/*' })`.

+`options.absolute` (optional) – boolean, default to false.
+If true, returns absplute paths of affected files.

 ## CLI

 ```sh